This is the multi-page printable view of this section. Click here to print.

 Kubernetes clusters with kube-apiservers that have enabled the MultiCIDRServiceAllocator

-feature gate and the networking.k8s.io/v1alpha1
+feature gate and have the networking.k8s.io/v1beta1

 based on the value of the --service-cluster-ip-range